Make Friends with Nature

-In order to help their students make friends with Nature, teachers can:
+In order to help your students make friends with Nature, you can:

-- fill their classrooms with plants and pictures of animals and other natural things, and have a Nature Corner
+- fill your classroom with plants and pictures of animals and other natural things, and have a Nature Corner

 - use the term "the rest of Nature" (instead of just "Nature") to continually give the impression that we humans are also part of the natural world